bfutrell70/my-fake-api/README.md

 - in the angular.json file, go to the `serve` section and add the following line under "configuration:development":
 `"proxyConfig": "src/proxy.conf.json"`

-- run the my-fake-api project by opening a terminal, navigating to the folder and runing `npm start`
+- run the my-fake-api project by opening a terminal, navigating to the `my-fake-api` folder and running `npm start`
 - run the Angular application by opening a terminal, navigating to the Angular project folder and running `npm start`
 - when attempting to use an API call, use the URL `/api` to access the my-fake-api server